 If you are interested in PSEO please see Mrs. Mattson before May 30th.

-Yesterday’s Weekly Superintendent Mail contained incorrect information about what districts may post to their website to fulfill statutory requirements.
-In an effort to provide clear and helpful guidance, below is a paragraph that can be used on district websites to satisfy the obligation to notify parents and students about PSEO.
-Please note that by March 1 of each year, a district must provide up-to-date information on the district's website and in materials that are distributed to all pupils and their parents in grades eight through grade 11 about the program, including information about enrollment requirements and the ability to earn postsecondary credit.
+Please note that by March 1 of each year, a district must provide up-to-date information on the district's website and in materials that are distributed to all pupils and their parents in grades 8 through grade 11 about the program, including information about enrollment requirements and the ability to earn postsecondary credit.
 To assist the district in planning, a pupil shall inform the district by May 30 of each year of their intent to enroll in postsecondary courses during the following school year.
 A pupil is bound by notifying or not notifying the district by May 30.

 Postsecondary Enrollment Options (PSEO) is a program that allows 10th-, 11th- and 12th-grade students to earn both high school and college credit while still in high school, through enrollment in and successful completion of college-level, nonsectarian courses at eligible participating postsecondary institutions.
 Most PSEO courses are offered on the campus of the postsecondary institution; some courses are offered online.
 Each participating college or university sets its own requirements for enrollment into the PSEO courses.
 Eleventh and 12th-grade students may take PSEO courses on a full- or part-time basis; 10th graders may take one career/technical PSEO course.
 If they earn at least a grade C in that class, they may take additional PSEO courses.